 Shipping margins are critical to the profitability and sustainability of ecommerce businesses.
 If you aren’t shipping your products in the most affordable and efficient way, then you’re leaving money on the table.
 One possible way to reduce shipping costs is with USPS flat rate shipping.

 With flat rate shipping, the weight of a package does not affect the cost of shipping.
-If your packages are heavy, then this will save you money.
+If you ship heavy items, then this will save you money.
 On the flip side, flat rate shipping can be more expensive if your packages are lightweight.

 How do you decide if flat rate shipping is right for your ecommerce business?